 College Theatre is one of the oldest and most popular student organizations on the campus.
-Under the sponsorship of the speech department, College Theatre has for years product the best of modern and classic plays.
+Under the sponsorship of the speech department, College Theatre has for years produced the best of modern and classic plays.
 Many who received their theatrical start in College Theatre have gone on to fill positions of importance on the professional stage.

-Anyone who is interested in drama and the workings of the stage is elegible to join this group.
+Anyone who is interested in drama and the workings of the stage is eligible to join this group.
 No acting ability or experience is necessary, as there are many interesting and important jobs around the stage and "Green Room."

-College Theatre's officers are elected by the group at the beginnin gof the season, and several plays are chosen for production.
+College Theatre's officers are elected by the group at the beginning of the season, and several plays are chosen for production.
 There are usually four major productions each season, and occasionally there are extra one-act plays and out-of-town productions.
-The plays given during the past year were "You Can't Take It With You," "I Killed The Count" and "Male Animal."
+The plays given during the past year were "Family Portrait," "The Importance of Being Earnest," "Mr. and Mrs. North," and "The Torchbearers."